-There should be good cooperative team so can work easily and build good working environment.
-At least 2-3 doctors to work encourage the good decisions in many cases.
-(GP student I1)
+MDGP student I1 " there should be good cooperative team so can work easily and build good working environment.
+At least 2-3 doctors to work encourage the good decisions in many cases."

 In addition, suggested ways to address this issue included: